 In returning to climbing after many years I’ve discovered learning is not about climbing with a mentor or listening to stories and opinions around the camp fire anymore.
 It’s stories around the online forum and all the great resources on the web (flickering light on enthralled faces in both instances).
 New ideas, arguments, many alternatives — it’s hard to decide what will work for you in all this.
-This blog will offer some cool things I’ve sifted out.
+This blog will offer some of the things I’ve sifted out.

 Design, production, and distribution I have experience in through our business usethings which was established in 2004 and offers our own designs for furniture, fittings, and home-ware.
-We’ve been trading over ten years now primarily online.
-You’ll actually be using the usethings store via a back door to purchase Climb Design products.